jwshi21/tensor-compiler.github.io/documentation/docs/pytensors.md

 # Defining Tensor Formats

-Storage formats are described conceptually [here](tensors.md#defining-tensor-formats).
+Conceptually, you can think of a tensor as a tree with each level (excluding the root) corresponding to a dimension of the tensor.
+Each path from the root to a leaf node represents a tensor coordinate and its corresponding value.
+Which dimension each level of the tree corresponds to is determined by the order in which dimensions of the tensor are stored.

+taco uses a novel scheme that can describe different storage formats for any tensor by specifying the order in which tensor dimensions are stored and whether each dimension is sparse or dense.
+A sparse dimension stores only the subset of the dimension that contains non-zero values and is conceptually similar to the index arrays used in the compressed sparse row (CSR) matrix format, while a dense dimension stores both zeros and non-zeros.
+As demonstrated below, this scheme is flexibile enough to express many commonly-used matrix storage formats.

-Similar to the C++ API, you can define a new tensor storage format by creating a `pytaco.format` object.
+You can define a new tensor storage format by creating a `pytaco.format` object.
 The constructor for `pytaco.format` takes as arguments a list specifying the type of each dimension and (optionally) a list specifying the order in which dimensions are to be stored, as seen below:
 ```python
 import pytaco as pt
 from pytaco import dense, compressed, format